-Charlie Sheen Says HIV Medication Gave Him ‘Borderline Dementia’, Endorses Experimental New Drug PRO 140
+Charlie Sheen Says HIV Medication Gave Him ‘Borderline Dementia,’ Endorses Experimental New Drug PRO 140

 “When I was first diagnosed, I knew it wasn’t a death sentence but it was just a giant frickin’ bummer,” he revealed.

-Charlie Sheen also commended his “compassionate” doctors, and promised that he would use his fame to back the product and help make it available in the marketplace.
+Charlie Sheen also commended his “compassionate” doctors and promised that he would use his fame to back the product and help make it available in the marketplace.

 “I accept the gift of being alive,” he said in closing.
 “I could run and hide from this whole thing and not be outspoken and honest and open about it, but I’ve chosen a path that’s the opposite.”